-In the past I was a Scientist at Hitachi ABB Power Grids Research (and ABB Corporate Research) in Switzerland where I worked on exciting projects related to Software Architecture, Software Testing, Programming Languages for Real Time Systems, Performance Prediction for Highly Configurable Systems, and Internet of Things.
+In the past I was a Scientist at Hitachi ABB Power Grids Research (and ABB Corporate Research) in Switzerland, where I worked on exciting projects related to Software Architecture, Software Testing, Programming Languages for Real Time Systems, Performance Prediction for Highly Configurable Systems, Software Optimization, and Internet of Things.
 Until July 2020, I was a Scientist at ABB Corporate Research in Switzerland where I mainly focused on software engineering research.

 I am very fortunate and grateful to have worked with amazing colleagues throughout my career.
 From 2013 to 2017 I was a doing a combined MSc and Ph.D. at IT University of Copenhagen (Denmark), supervised by forking as a variaiblity mechanism using the 3D printer firmware Marlin.
 The last 18 months of my Ph.D., I was a visiting scholar at Carnegie Mellon University with where I continued the work on integrating cloned variants into a configurable platform as well as the work on finding features in forks with (now Prof.) Shurui Zhou.